HrushikeshJoshi187/Ask_Your_Crush_Out_Online/README.md

 This valentine's day ask out your crush

 technologies used
-Vite, React, Typescript, dompurify, sendgrid, node, express
+Vite, React, Typescript, dompurify, sendgrid, node, express, express-rate-limiter, helmet

 sendgrid allows 200 emails/day
-customize messages, generate template and send it your crush. dompurify - santizes all inputs and makes sure websites doesn't get hacked.
+customize messages, generate template and send it your crush. dompurify - santizes all inputs and makes sure websites doesn't get hacked. helmet - provides security headers website is in https and forces communication in https to maintain privacy of the users rate - limiter - have implemented rate limiters to avoid DOS attacks.